UPPMAX/UPPMAX-documentation/docs/cluster_guides/start_interactive_node_on_rackham.md

 ### Use-case for using an interactive node

-Some users develop computer code on Bianca in a line-by-line fashion.
+Some users develop computer code on Rackham in a line-by-line fashion.
 These users typically want to run a (calculation-heavy) script frequently, to test